Skip to main content

 Build and iterate

 In Build Mode, Workshop writes code, installs packages, creates files, and runs your application — all on your local machine.
-Watch the progress in the chat and interact with the result.Ask for changes naturally:
+For web projects, a live preview pane shows your app as it’s being built.
+Watch the progress in the chat and iterate naturally:

 Add a dark mode toggle to the settings page.